-Upon hearing Ratchet's words of warning, Prowl took a few moments as he sought to calculate the best possible course of action.
-Then, finally, he walked towards a terminal set into the wall nearby, entered a series of commands as he accessed the Command Center's security protocols.
-When he was finished, the lighting on the terminal's display blinked on and off in silent caution.
+Upon hearing the words of warning, Prowl took a few moments to try to decide what they should do next.
+He walked towards a terminal set into the wall nearby and entered a series of commands to access the Command Center's security protocols.
+Soon, the lighting on the terminal's display began to blink on and off in silent caution.
 "It's too late for that.
 I'm going to initiate a level two security clearance lockout."
 He turned back to Ratchet, cycled air deeply.
 "But it will require a second authorization."
-He seemed uncertain, as if he was afraid that he might be making a big mistake, but Ratchet rushed towards the terminal, showing no sign of hesitation.
+He seemed uncertain, as if afraid that he might be making a big mistake, but Ratchet rushed towards the terminal with no sign of hesitation.

-The Chief Medical Officer glanced down at the display, and quickly input his high level security code.
-Then he stepped back to allow Prowl to execute the lockout.
+The Chief Medical Officer quickly input his high level security code, then stepped back to allow Prowl to execute the lockout.

 Before Prowl pressed the button on the terminal, he gave Ratchet his final instructions.
-"As you've stated, you don't have much time.
+"As you've stated, there isn't much time.
 Take as many Autobots with you as you can, and get the hell out of here.
 Find help."

 "Come with us," Ratchet urged him, but Prowl's stoic expression told him that he had other plans.

 "No, I must remain to help ensure your escape.
 Besides, Optimus will need me here."
-He gave Ratchet a final reassuring nod, before reaching out and hitting the button, activating the lockout.
+He gave Ratchet a final reassuring nod before reaching for the button, activating the lockout.

 Ratchet did not wish to leave anyone behind, but he knew that he had no other choice.
 There was precious little time left.
-"Good luck," he managed to say, before activating the door and exiting the briefing room without looking back.
+"Good luck," he managed to say, before activating the door and rushing out of the briefing room without looking back.

-Continuing back down the hallway that led away from the Command Center, Ratchet caught sight of Sideswipe heading towards him and he stopped short in front of him, blocking his path.
+Continuing along the hall away from the Command Center, Ratchet caught sight of Sideswipe heading towards him and he rushed forward, blocking his path.
 "Sideswipe, listen.
 You were right about Sentinel Prime, and the Alliance.
-You were right about everything," he began, his tone urgent.
-He quickly glanced behind him to make sure they were alone, and did not wait for the black and red Autobot to acknowledge him.
+You were right about everything," he admitted, his tone urgent.
+He glanced briefly behind him to make sure they were alone, and did not wait for the black and red Autobot to acknowledge him.
 "You need to get out of here.
 Prowl's already initiated a security clearance lockout.
 This whole place'll be shut down – you won't be able to get in or out without a security override."
-Sideswipe looked back at him with stone cold optics, and did not respond or react.
-It made Ratchet feel uneasy to be around him, despite the fact that the medic was accustomed to dealing with all sorts of physical and mental handicaps.
+Sideswipe looked back at him with stone cold optics, giving him neither a response nor a reaction.
+It made Ratchet feel uneasy to be around him, despite the fact that the medic was accustomed to dealing with all sorts of physical and psychological handicaps.
 "Sideswipe?
 Sideswipe!
 Do you hear me?"
 He grabbed the Autobot by the shoulders and shook him, trying to get him to focus on his words.

 "Yeah, I heard you."
 Sideswipe did not try to pull away from the other's grip, though his expression was unreadable.

-Sideswipe appeared to be completely lost in another world, and the news of Sentinel's imminent takeover did not seem to surprise him in the least.
-Then his optics seemed to refocus on Ratchet.
+Sideswipe appeared to be completely lost in his own world; the news of Sentinel's imminent takeover did not seem to register with him.
+Then his optics refocused on the medic.
 "I can't."

 "You can't?
 What do you mean?
 You can't stay here–" Ratchet demanded.
-He noticed Sideswipe's air intake rate increase as he began to pull away.
+He noticed the increase in Sideswipe's air intake as the warrior started to pull away.

 "I'm – I'm sorry, Ratchet.
-For everything," Sideswipe said, his voice unsteady and burdened by an unspoken emotional turmoil.
+For everything," Sideswipe confessed, voice unsteady and burdened by an unspoken emotional turmoil.
 Then he released himself from Ratchet's grip and began to sprint towards the Command Center, not looking back.